 For income earned on or after 1 January 2016, the KESt rate increases from 25% to 27.5%.
-However, corporate entities that receive income from capital assets are still subject to the 25% corporation tax rate on such earnings.
+However, corporate entities that receive income from capital assets are still subject to the (standard) corporation tax rate (see § 22 [1] and [2] KStG for the current rate) on such earnings.

-If the bank making the coupon payments does not continue to apply the 25% KESt rate for such taxpayers, these taxpayers can have the excess KESt that has been retained refunded by the tax office.
+If the bank making the coupon payments continues to apply the 27.5% KESt rate for such taxpayers, these taxpayers can have the excess KESt that has been retained refunded by the tax office.

-Private trusts are fundamentally subject to the 25% interim tax rate for all income generated in the investment fund.
+Private trusts are fundamentally subject to the (standard) corporation tax rate (interim tax) for all income generated in the investment fund.